zirafinjezik/zirafinjezik/README.md

-# 👋 Hi, I'm Natalija – Localization Engineer & LQA Specialist
+# 👋 Hi, I'm Natalija – Game Translator, Localization Engineer & LQA Specialist

 Welcome to my GitHub!

-I'm a Localization Engineer and LQA Specialist with 14+ years of experience across game localization, technical translation, and quality assurance.
+I'm a Game Translator, Localization Engineer and LQA Specialist with 14+ years of experience across game localization, technical translation, and quality assurance.
 I work with EN→DE, EN→HR, and DE↔HR language pairs and specialise in building workflows and tools that make localization processes faster, more consistent, and more measurable.

 I'm currently expanding my technical skills through a Postgraduate Programme in AI, Machine Learning and Innovation Technology (60 ECTS) – MIA Digital University / UDIMA and applying that knowledge to localization engineering and QA automation.